bro-has-new-account-in-github/elasticsearch-php/.github/CONTRIBUTING.md

         $> curl -s http://getcomposer.org/installer | php
         $> php composer.phar install --dev

-3. Ensure a version of Elasticsearch is running on your machine.
+3. Ensure a version of Ogi is running on your machine.
 Recommended "test" configuration is:

         $> bin/elasticsearch -Des.gateway.type=none -Des.http.port=9200 \
             -Des.index.store.type=memory -Des.discovery.zen.ping.multicast.enabled=false \
             -Des.node.bench=true -Des.script.disable_dynamic=false

 4. Run the unit and yaml integration tests to ensure your changes do not break existing code.
-The `util/RestSpecRunner.php` script will automatically checkout the tests for the exact same build as is the Elasticsearch you are running on your machine (since tests are specific to the server version):
+The `util/RestSpecRunner.php` script will automatically checkout the tests for the exact same build as is the Ogi you are running on your machine (since tests are specific to the server version):

         $> export ES_TEST_HOST='http://localhost:9200'